-Some artists – including me – like to use layers/collages in art journals and other mixed media art.
+Some artists – including me – use lots & lots of layers in our art journals and other mixed media art.

 In the next video, artist Robert Burridge – in a “BobBlast” – shares how he layers his collages.
 His video is three minutes long and filled with ideas for using paper elements, gel medium, paint, and stencils.

 Anne Bagby created some amazing mixed media work, including art journals.
 Her layered collages and journals have an extraordinary depth.
 In many of them, her use of cut paper unifies her designs.
 This five-minute video shows how she used quilting supplies to cut paper strips for a crisp, even effect.

 Video URL: https://youtu.be/SICVXhn0V-A